 The main problem encountered by growers of red hot poker plants is the rotting of the plant’s crown.
 This is caused by either exposure to cold weather or planting in poorly draining soil.
 Working the soil over before planting will help to improve drainage.

-If cold temperatures are a problem cover the plants with a thick layer of mulch in late fall.
-Remember to uncover the crowns when your last local frost date passes the following spring.
+If cold temperatures are a problem cover the torch lily plants with a thick layer of mulch in late fall.
+Remember to uncover the crowns of the garden plants when your last local frost date passes the following spring.

 A pleasingly pest and problem free plant.
-However the dense foliage of the plant can be an ideal hiding ground for slugs and snails.
+However the dense foliage of the torch lily plant can be an ideal hiding ground for slugs and snails.
 Regularly check the foliage for any hidden pests.

 Flowering from April until October red hot poker plants are a stately addition to any garden.
 Beginning as a bright red or orange flower the colors of the plant fade to shades of yellow and gold as they age.
 This constant evolution helps to add continuing interest to the garden.